VEHICLE BUYER'S GUIDE

 What are the most common Santa Fe problems?+

-The most frequently reported Hyundai Santa Fe issues involve: ENGINE, UNKNOWN OR OTHER, POWER TRAIN, STEERING.
+The most frequently reported Hyundai Santa Fe issues involve: ENGINE, ELECTRICAL SYSTEM, FUEL/PROPULSION SYSTEM, POWER TRAIN.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research